SenseiNotHere/SenseiNotHere/README.md

 ---

 ### 🧑 About Me
-- Planning to study **Higher Education** at NJIT or Pitt.
+- Planning to study **Higher Education** at NJIT or UPitt.
-- Career interests include **Software Development, Web Development, Software Engineering, Game Design, Robotics Engineering, and Mobile App Development**.
+- Career interests include **Software Development, and Chemistry Teacher**.
 - **Birthday:** February 8 🎉
 - **Favorite Artist:** Ariana Grande 🎶
 - Proud member of the **LGBT community** 🏳️‍🌈